ppy/osu-wiki/wiki/Tournaments/oPHN/2019_4K/en.md

   - **Quarterfinals and Semifinals**: 14 song mappool, best of 11 (first to 6), one tiebreaker song
   - **Finals Weeks 1 and 2**: 16 song mappool, best of 13 (first to 7), one tiebreaker song
 - All matches held are using a 1 player versus 1 player rule.
-- All rounds are to use the **restrictive FreeMod** rules (only NoMod, Flashlight, FadeIn, or Hidden are permitted to be used while playing), in addition, **Score v2** is implemented.
+- All rounds are to use the **restrictive Free Mod** rules (only No Mod, Flashlight, Fade In, or Hidden are permitted to be used while playing), in addition, **Score v2** is implemented.

 #### Qualification process